-The focus of social work services is to strengthen a family's or individual's ability to be self-sufficient and independent, to avoid inappropriate institutional placements and to provide protection for those persons unable to protect themselves.
-Certain social work services are based solely on need and not on income eligibility.
-Social work services include:
+The focus of social work is to strengthen a family's or individual's ability to be self-sufficient and independent, to avoid inappropriate institutional placements and to provide protection for those persons unable to protect themselves.
+Certain social work is based solely on need and not on income eligibility.
+Social work includes:

 Adult Protective Services (APS) and Adult Services

 Supplemental Nutrition Assistance Program (SNAP)